carwinz/git-interactive/README.md

 * BUG: when status has a log of lines, the app crashes
 * Use colour in the status
+* When changes can be pushed, do push to remote
 * Stage individual chunks
 * Show which commits
 * Make git log easier